FrozenRoseLF/SSBU-ICs-Calc-Code/README.md

 # SSBU-ICs-Calc-Code
-For coding projects spawned from ICcord and furthering resources and meta.
+Coding project spawned from ICcord for furthering resources and meta.

 To use, first change all "PathToFile" like mentions to their appropiate files.
 Such as attribute data to "Character_Attribute_Data.xlsx" and Output spreadsheet to a folder and file name of your desire.
 There is also a dump file of the KuroganeHammer API data that needs to be set or commented out to run.
 The dump file is useful for getting a look at what data you are using and to understand how the data is conatined if you wish to modify the code.